 - We ensure information is shared in accordance with the principles of information sharing (that the information being shared is necessary and proportionate, relevant, adequate, accurate, timely and secure)

-- We will keep a record of any information-sharing decisions and the reasons behind them
+- We will keep a record of any information-sharing decisions and the reasons behind them.

-Use of ICT and media statement :
+Use of ICT and Media Statement

 All staff, Governors and visitors understand that ICT includes a wide range of systems, including mobile phones, digital cameras, laptops and tablets.
 All of our staff are held to a code of conduct in their work with us.
 No staff member is allowed to use social media, phone or e-mail communications directly with a pupil at the school.
-Mobile phones will not be used to photograph or record any child at SS Philip and James, nor will any images of pupils at our school be shared via phone, e-mail or personal social media site.
+Mobile phones will not be used to photograph or record any child at SS Philip and James, nor will any images of pupils at our school be shared via phone, e-mail or personal social media sites.
 Images will only be taken, stored and used for purposes within school unless there is parental permission for further release.
 At the start of each year, our parents are asked to sign a media release form if they agree to their children’s images being used in a broader context, e.g. in our prospectus or in the local media.
 If a parent does not agree to this, we ensure that their child’s photograph is not used.
 Filming and photography by parents and the wider community at school events, such as sports days and school productions, are not allowed.

 While in school children are able to access the internet, however the school has set firewalls etc. that should limit their access to inappropriate materials.
 Children are educated about what to do should inappropriate images, conversation or contact occur while they are using the internet or their mobile phones.
 Children are also explicitly taught about the dangers of sharing personal information over the internet.
 We also highlight the permanence of statements, messages and images sent via the internet – that language and images must be appropriate – and the same rules apply to the use of ICT as apply to the use of school or community space.
 Find out more on our e-safety page.

 All staff, pupils, Governors and visitors using school equipment will not browse, download, upload or distribute any material that could be considered offensive, illegal or discriminatory.
 Staff have a duty to report any unsafe or worrying mobile phone or ICT usage they see or hear about to the Designated Safeguarding Lead: Sarah Awuye (Headteacher).